 ...and if so, direct to a dialog using these variables:

-Used this way, saved variables can provide returning users are more personalized and efficient experience!
+This way, saved variables can provide returning users are more personalized experience.